bAndie91/rcbak/README.md

 However even tar(1) itself is not atomic.
 Consider using filesystem snapshots.
-On every incremental backup it saves `increment.snar` to `increment.snar.old`, so you can rollback manually to the previous state after a failed backup process.
+On every incremental backup it saves `increment.snar` to `increment.snar.old`, so you can rollback manually to the previous state if you are not setisfied with the results.

 # EXAMPLE